 Why should I get tested?

-– Sexually Transmitted Diseases (STDs) are very common.
-Every year there are more than 19 million new cases of STDs in the U.S. By age 25, about half of all sexually active young people will get an STD.
+– Sexually Transmitted Infections (STIs) are very common.
+Every year there are more than 19 million new cases of STIs in the U.S. By age 25, about half of all sexually active young people will get an STI.

-– Many STDs often show no symptoms.
-The only way to know if you or anyone else has an STD is to get tested.
-Individuals often pass STDs to partners because they were unaware.
+– Many STIs often show no symptoms.
+The only way to know if you or anyone else has an STI is to get tested.
+Individuals often pass STIs to partners because they were unaware.

 – Increase your risk of not being able to have children,

 – Increase your risk of getting cancer, and

 – Increase your risk of getting HIV and other STIs